promplate/hmr/docs/reactive/advanced.md

 # Advanced Reactivity

 HMR uses **push-pull reactivity**: signals push notifications when updated, but derived values are lazy and only recompute when read (pulled) or when a hard puller (like an effect) forces evaluation.
+This creates a dependency graph where data flows from sources to consumers.

 ## Core primitives